 Maryland Name Change: A Complete How-To Guide

-Undergoing a legal name change in Maryland is easy if you know the proper steps.
-Today you'll learn the many ways to legally change your name without an attorney.
+Undergoing a legal name change in Maryland is straightforward if you know the right steps.
+Today, you will learn the many ways to legally change your name without an attorney.
 Whether changing through marriage, divorce, or court petition.

 Marriage name change